UK availability checks

 | Waitlist/update capture | A provider is collecting interest or offering status updates. | It cannot prove a prescription route exists. |

-| UK availability wording | A provider separates current UK status from overseas approval or future discussion. | It cannot replace official UK product status. |
+| UK availability statements | A provider separates current UK status from overseas approval or future discussion. | It cannot replace official UK product status. |

 | Safety warning | A provider warns about prescription-only status, clinical assessment or unsafe sellers. | It cannot confirm the medicine is suitable for an individual. |

-| Last checked date | The public page or provider signal has been reviewed on a known date. | It cannot guarantee the provider has not changed wording since. |
+| Last checked date | The public page has been reviewed on a known date. | It cannot guarantee the provider has not changed wording since. |

-| Confidence/evidence level | The public wording is clearer or weaker at the latest review. | It is not a provider rating or recommendation. |
+| Confidence/evidence level | The public information is clearer or weaker at the latest review. | It is not a provider rating or recommendation. |

 When a waitlist becomes more useful

 A waitlist becomes more meaningful when it is paired with verified UK product status, a clear consultation route, public supply information, pricing visibility and product-specific safety wording.
-Until those pieces are visible, it should be treated as an update signal rather than access.
+Until those pieces are visible, it should be treated as an update list rather than access.

 UK product status